 Tape recorder Newspaper / Tomek Doksa

-“It’s music that can open many new areas in your brain, change the perspective, colour situations in which we listen to it.
+“It’s music that can open many new areas of your brain, change the perspective, colour situations in which we listen to it.
 It’s due to minimalism and breathing between piano keys, the space that is generated by recordings from cosmos.
 Katarzyna Borek is a pianist of great sensitivity and artistic intuition and knowledge what clearly shows conversation with her.
 But not only.
 The repertoire of her latest album “Space in Between” and choice testifies the ability to find connections between seemingly distant stylists or minds of composers.”

 Vice / Katarzyna Paluch

 “I was very pleased with the appearance of two recordings “The weather storm” and “Fugue” of Craig Armstrong – Scottish film music composer and pianist.
 Katarzyna Borek worked on compositions from his solo publications.
 I was particularly impressed by her interpretation of “Fugue”.
 The artist also came up in a very interesting way to the creation of John Adams, John Cage (composition “In A Landscape, 1948) and Takashi Yoshimatsu (virtuosity but with a great sense).
 In my opinion “Space in Between” perfectly matches the climate of Denovali’s outbuilding because as we know German publishers like inconspicuous, thoughtful and fresh approach to modern piano playing.”